gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 3| A            | 76            |

 ### Question 2: How many days has each customer visited the restaurant?
+This question can be answered in a simple way.
+No `JOIN` is needed, since all the required information is present in the `dannys_diner.sales` table.
+All I had to do is to count the order dates for each `customer_id`, and then use `GROUP BY`.

 ```sql
 SELECT customer_id,
 	COUNT(DISTINCT order_date)